Bathing Your Baby

 Many new parents are shocked to find that the first few bath experiences for baby may be downright frightful!
-As baby wiggles and hollers, you may be tempted to think, “Didn’t you just spend the past 40 weeks in a warm water bath of sorts in my tummy?”
+As baby wiggles and hollers, when you are bathing your baby you may be tempted to think, “Didn’t you just spend the past 40 weeks in a warm water bath of sorts in my tummy?”

-Never leave baby unattended in bath water, even to turn around “just for a minute…”
+Never leave your baby even for “just for a minute…”

-Bathe baby before feeding to reduce the risk of her having a bowel movement during her bath
+Bathe baby before feeding to reduce the risk of their having a bowel movement during her bath

 Don’t bathe your baby every day – two to three times a week is more typical; daily bathing can cause skin irritation and remove your baby’s natural moisture barrier.
-Daily, gently wiping her genital and rectal areas at each diaper change with warm water, and washing her face and neck areas after feeding also with warm water is enough.
+Daily, gently wipe their genital and rectal areas at each diaper change with warm water, and wash their face and neck areas after feeding also with warm water.

-Gather your supplies ahead of the bath – including warm towels, a soft wash cloth, rinse water, diapers and clean clothes ahead of time.
+Gather the needed supplies ahead of the bath – including warm towels, a soft wash cloth, rinse water, diapers and clean clothes ahead of time.

 Bathe baby in a warm room free from drafts and moving air.

-Fill the tub with warm water and have it ready to go before you bring baby to the bath.
+Fill a tub, sink or basin with warm water and have it ready to go before you bring baby to the bath.
 Use warm water for bathing; check the water temp with a thermometer if you have one, it should be no more than 100.4 degrees Fahrenheit..

-Avoid soaps, and instead choose gentle, preservative-free cleansers designed for infant skin with a neutral pH to decrease the risk of skin irritation.
+Avoid soaps, and instead choose gentle, preservative-free cleansers designed specifically for tender infant skin with a neutral pH to decrease the risk of skin irritation.

-Immerse baby’s umbilical cord; it’s OK to get baby’s umbilical cord wet unless your pediatrician has given you reasons not to immerse the cord.
+Immerse baby’s umbilical cord; it’s OK to get baby’s umbilical cord wet unless your baby’s healthcare provider has given you reasons not to immerse the cord.

-Clean from top to bottom, starting with baby’s face, and moving to her dirtiest for last, her buttocks.
-When cleaning her eyes, sweep from the inner to outer eyes using one clean corner of the washcloth per eye.
-This helps to reduce the risk of an infection spreading from one eye to the other.
+Clean from top to bottom, starting with baby’s face, and move down and around baby’s body, cleansing their diaper area last.
+Begin with baby’s eyes, sweeping from the inner to outer areas of their eyes.
+Use a fresh and clean corner of the washcloth per eye as this helps to reduce the risk of an infection spreading from one eye to the other.

-Wash her hair and massage the scalp – you know how good this feels at the salon, so give your baby that same gentle fingertip massage at home as well.
+Wash baby’s hair and massage their scalp – you know how good this feels at the salon – so give baby that same gentle fingertip massage too.

-Lift her chin to clean her neck folds, where milk often collects.
+Lift baby’s chin to clean between their neck folds where milk or formula often collects.